Pi-hils/bank_tech_test/README.md

 As a user,
 To be accountable,
-I would like the date to have been recorded as 14-01-2012
+I would like to be able to print out a statement

 As a user,
 So I can see all my activities,